yioryos-n/moon/README.md

 # moon
-An interactive model of the moon phases.
+An interactive model of the moon phases built with Next.js and Tailwind CSS.